 The SAT focuses on skills and knowledge that are essential for college readiness and success.
 The SAT is comprised of two sections: Evidence-Based Reading and Writing and Math.
 The Evidence-Based Reading and Writing is comprised of two tests, one focused on Reading and one focused on Writing & Language.
 The Math section is comprised of a single test with two components - a no-calculator portion and a calculator-allowed portion.
 The SAT also includes an optional Essay.
 Students who take the state-sponsored test, are required to complete the essay portion.

 No registration is necessary for the state-sponsored test.
 However, students taking the SAT on a national test day through CollegeBoard must register and pay for that test administration.
+If you wish to retake the SAT please visit www.collegeboard.org to see the upcoming test dates or talk to your school counselor for more information.

 To learn more about how SAT tests are scored, how to check your scores, and how to send your scores to colleges and universities, you are encouraged to visit: www.collegeboard.org